vaibhavkhadilkar/stormrider/README.md

 stormrider
 ==========

-A framework for automated storage, retrieval and analysis of social networks
+A framework for automated storage, retrieval and analysis of social networks.

+This will be "experimental" and unsupported.